Stunning Windows Inside and Out

 “We were already sold on the Andersen product because we had Andersen windows put in when we built the house, but our biggest fear was the installation,” said Cheryl.
 Sales Consultant, Matt Hartjes, worked with the Bauers to understand the kind of project they were interested in having done and gave them all the details needed to understand the installation process.

 Charlie describes himself as a fussy man, especially when it comes to his house.
 With past experiences working with other home improvement companies, the quality wasn’t what he expected.
-Having Matt explain the details of the process pushed away the fears that the Bauers originally had.
-Cheryl was also very appreciative to have Matt explain how they should prepare their home for the installation; advising to remove photos, decorations and any window treatments to prevent damage.
+Having Matt explain the details of the process pushed away the fears that he originally had.
+Cheryl was also very appreciative to have Matt explain how they should prepare their home for the installation.
+Matt advised them to remove photos, decorations and any window treatments to prevent damage.

 The project was to have seven casement windows replaced with new, more energy-efficient casement windows.
 Cheryl was particularly interested in having a handle that could fold into the unit instead of sticking out.
 Her old windows had the handle removed to not damage her drapes and prevent injuries for her grandchildren.
 Charlie was most interested to see how they would put the windows in with how his old windows worked with the siding of his home.
 His concern was that the installation of the new windows would cause damage to the siding or make a bigger hole than necessary.

 “We were lucky to have the boss, Jerry, there to start the project for us,” said Cheryl.
 Once Jerry finished the measurements he was able to quote the Bauers an installation project time of two days.
-Ryan Wallender, the lead Certified Master Installer, and his crew were able to finish the project in just one day!
+The install crew was able to finish the project in just one day!
 “Ryan certainly knew what he was doing with cutting the windows out and putting the new windows in.
 The whole crew was very respectful and friendly, and they even helped us move the furniture back,” said Charlie.
 The crew was also able to surprise them more by how they were able to work with the brick exterior on the front of their house.
 Renewal by Andersen uses an oscillating saw that allows for precise and close cuts into the siding of a house, resulting in a snug fit and very little touch ups.

 “You can have a finished window put in, with minimal mess and great craftsmanship all the way,” Cheryl explained.
 The Bauers wanted to have wood interior that was stained to match the old windows.
-With a saved piece of woodwork that they already had, Renewal by Andersen was able to custom make a stain color to match their home.
-Charlie and Cheryl were able to monitor the whole project and ask questions as Ryan and his crew worked.
-Once the project was over the crew cleaned up after themselves, vacuuming up insulation and debris, to which the Bauers were very grateful for.
+With a saved piece of woodwork that they already had, Packerland Home Improvement was able to custom make a stain color to match their home.
+Charlie and Cheryl were able to monitor the whole project and ask questions as the crew worked.
+Once the project was over the crew cleaned up after themselves, vacuuming up insulation and debris, which the Bauers were very grateful for.